-Recreation for individuals and families living in poverty has significant benefits that can help mitigate some of the effects of poverty such as loneliness, social isolation, low self-worth, depression, and physical and mental health issues.
-Our programs include Inner City Recreation, Community Participation and Summer Recreation.
+Recreation has significant benefits for individuals and families living in poverty.
+Recreation can help mitigate some of the effects of poverty such as loneliness, social isolation, low self-worth, depression, and physical and mental health issues.
+Our programs include Inner City Recreation, Community Development, and Summer Camps.

 - are essential to personal health and well-being